 Founded locally as the Connecticut Cetacean Society in 1974, CSI took to the international scene in 1986 and emerged a global leader in cetacean advocacy, with contacts in over 20 countries today!

-Represents cetaceans as an NGO at the IWC (International Whaling Commission) and CITES (Convention on International Trade in Endangered Species), and assists regional workshops and meetings.
+Represent cetaceans as an NGO at the IWC (International Whaling Commission) and CITES (Convention on International Trade in Endangered Species), and assist regional workshops and meetings.

-Assists and supports the Marine Mammal Stranding Network and its partner rescue and disentanglement organizations around the world.
+Assist and support the Marine Mammal Stranding Network and its partner rescue and disentanglement organizations around the world.

 Distribute educational materials for local and international use.

 Answer public and media concerns as advocates for whales, dolphins and porpoises.